marekvks/marekvks/README.md

 ## I'm 15 years old student studying at SSPS

-- 🌱 I’m currently learning Game Development & Website Devlopment
+- 🌱 I’m currently learning Game Dev & Web Dev
 - 🥅 2021 Goals: I would like to learn C#, Javascript and create a small game using Unity Engine.

 <br />